How you can become an Actuary in India and what is its scope.

 What are the various profiles available once qualified as an Actuary?

-What is the role/job responsibilities of an Actuary?
+What are the role/job responsibilities of an Actuary?

 If you say Actuary and someone knows about it, the first thing that would come to mind is the INSURANCE INDUSTRY (Life, Health, and General).

-I work in the General insurance industry into pricing and reserving.
+I work in the General insurance industry in pricing and reserving.